paritytech/helm-charts/charts/node/README.md

 ```
 ⚠️ For some chains where the local directory name is different from the chain ID, `node.chainPath` needs to be set to a custom value.

+### Vault prerequisities

+- Vault agent injector [installed](https://www.vaultproject.io/docs/platform/k8s/injector/installation) on the cluster
+- Kubernetes [auth enabled](https://learn.hashicorp.com/tutorials/vault/kubernetes-sidecar#configure-kubernetes-authentication) in your vault instance
+- Secrets for either the keys or the nodeKey created in your vault using kv-2
+- A policy for each of your secrets configured in your vault
+- an authentication role crated in your vault instance (should match the serviceAccount name for this chart) with policies for accessing your keys attached

 ## Parameters

 ### Common parameters